 Skip to main content

 Modes are specialized workflows that guide how Pullfrog handles different types of tasks.
-When Pullfrog receives a prompt, it analyzes the request and automatically selects the most appropriate mode.
+When Pullfrog receives a prompt, the agent analyzes the request and selects the most appropriate mode.

 How mode selection works